mergermarket/terraform-acuris-aws-lambda/README.md

 - `security_group_ids` - (string) - **REQUIRED** The VPC security groups assigned to the Lambda.
 - `subnet_ids` - (string) - **REQUIRED** The VPC subnets in which the Lambda runs.
 - `timeout` (number) - The maximum time in seconds that the Lambda can run for
+- `reserved_concurrent_executions` (number) - The amount of reserved concurrent executions for this lambda function.

 ## Usage